asyncapi/training/VIDEO_2_SCRIPT.md

    - Data interface

 Software built according to this model works with a single code base.
 As a result, every time stakeholders want to make updates or changes, they access the same set of code.
-This can have a ripple effect that affects user-side performance.
+This can have a ripple effect on user-side performance.

-This model can also streamline the ETL pipeline, as data flows into a single database through the monolith.
+This model can also streamline the ETL pipeline, processes used to move data from a source or multiple sources into a database such as a information warehouse.
+The data flows into a single database through the monolith.
 However, even if you implement a microservices model, it can simplify your ETL significantly with a no-code solution.

 This type of architecture is characterized by: